-As at the date of this Statement, two out of three of the Board's Directors are deemed non-independent.
-Although the composition of our Board does not comply with Recommendation 2.4, the current Board composition reflects an appropriate balance of skills, expertise and experience to fulfil its obligations to act in the best interests of the Company and all stakeholders.
+As at the date of this Statement, two out of three of the Board's Directors are deemed independent.
+The current Board composition reflects an appropriate balance of skills, expertise, and experience to fulfil its obligations to act in the best interests of the Company and all stakeholders.
 The Board also considers that there are appropriate safeguards in place including policies and protocols to ensure independent thought and decision making.